 6. May I email you my concerns?

-7. What if I recieve more than one bill?
+7. What if I receive more than one bill?

 You may receive more than one bill for the same visit.
 These bills are for services provided by physicians, anesthesiologists, radiologists or other healthcare professions.
 If you have questions about a specific bill, please call the phone number listed on that bill.